-They further subdivide these three categories into scenarios in the form of questions that commonly apply in cases where one partner is suffering from ROCD.
+They further subdivide these three categories into scenarios in the form of questions commonly applied in cases where one partner is experiencing ROCD.

 RECATS Scenario examples from the NCBI

-Having heart-to-heart conversations with close friends and family members may provide ROCD sufferers with some emotional support.
+Having heart-to-heart conversations with close friends and family members may provide people experiencingROCDwith some emotional support.
 However, it is unlikely that conversations with a friend or family member will get to the root of what's causing obsessive behavior and related symptoms.

-Today's licensed professional counselors and therapists are board-certified and trained professionals that have been educated on how to use evidence-based therapy to successfully mitigate the negative symptoms of mental illness and mental health-related disorders.
+Today's licensed professional counselors and therapists are board-certified and trained professionals educated on how to use evidence-based therapy to successfully mitigate the negative symptoms of mental illness and mental health-related disorders.

-Relationship centered symptoms are the hallmark of ROCD.
+Relationship-centered symptoms are the hallmark of ROCD.
 When clients find themselves consistently occupied with the state of their relationships, ROCD symptoms can become debilitating.
-This is especially true if they leave the disorder untreated as the person who is experiencing the symptoms spirals into an increasingly obsessive state of mind.
+This is especially true if they leave the disorder untreated as the person experiencing the symptoms spirals into an increasingly obsessive state of mind.

-Relationship concerns can become relationship obsessions, inflated and disproportionately distressing for the sufferer -- what might be thought of as a minor hitch can transform into obsessive thoughts and compulsive behaviors about the issue.
-Additionally, sufferers of ROCD might believe unrealistic things about what the “ideal” relationship looks like, like that ongoing romantic relationships shouldn’t change over time, or that ongoing romantic relationships should always be worry-free and completely passionate.
+Relationship concerns can become relationship obsessions, inflated, and disproportionately distressing for the person -- what might be thought of as a minor hitch can transform into obsessive thoughts and compulsive behaviors about the issue.
+Additionally, people experiencing ROCD might believe unrealistic things about the “ideal” relationship looks like that ongoing romantic relationship shouldn’t change over time or that ongoing romantic relationship should always be worry-free and completely passionate.

 There are two types of ROCD -- relationship-centered or partner-focused ROCD.
-Relationship-centered obsessions are characterized by concerns about the quality of the relationship itself and the purity of the love either or both partners feel, while partner-focused obsessions are concerned with the quality of the non-ROCD partner’s attributes and characteristics.
+Relationship-centered obsessions are characterized by concerns about the quality of the relationship itself and the purity of the love either, or both partners feel.
+In contrast, partner-focused obsessions are concerned with the quality of the non-ROCD partner’s attributes and characteristics.

-Relationship obsessive compulsive disorder might be present if one of the relationship members is always second-guessing their love for their partner and constantly seeking affirmation and confirmation that that relationship should even exist.
-People with ROCD rarely feel they are good enough for their partner and worry that their partner will leave them.
+Relationship obsessive-compulsive disorder might be present if one of the relationship members is always second-guessing their love for their partner and constantly seeking affirmation and confirmation that that relationship should exist.
+People with ROCD rarely feel good enough for their partner and worry that their partner will leave them.

 People with ROCD might feel undue worry about their partner’s compatibility with them, too, or worry persistently about the rightness of the relationship.
-Despite having been together for a long time, and without any particular inciting incident, an ROCD sufferer might fear that their partner is not “the one” and be unable to think about much else outside of their romantic relationships.
+Despite having been together for a long time and without any particular inciting incident, a person experiencing ROCDmight fear that their partner is not “the one” and cannot think about much else outside of their romantic relationships.

-ROCD sufferers might also have compulsions that impel them to do things like repeatedly and ritualistically checking if everything is alright with their partner, doing “tests” in their heads to see if they love their partners enough, doing tests in their heads to see if their partner is sufficiently attractive, intelligent, good-natured, or otherwise good enough for the sufferer.
-These compulsive behaviors may not truly reflect the feelings of sufferers about their partners -- and the sufferer might intellectually register that they really do find their partner to be “good enough” -- but they are patterns that are difficult to resist.
+People living with ROCDmight also have compulsions that impel them to do things like repeatedly and ritualistically checking if everything is alright with their partner, doing “tests” in their heads to see if they love their partners enough, doing tests in their heads to see if their partner is sufficiently attractive, intelligent, good-natured, or otherwise good enough for the person.
+These compulsive behaviors may not truly reflect people's feelings about their partners -- and the person might intellectually register that they really do find their partner to be “good enough” -- but they are patterns that are difficult to resist.

 The constant focus of one partner on the other can leave other critical areas of the couple's life beyond either partner or the relationship unattended when it comes to career, home, and family.
-Familial relationships and job performance can suffer as the ROCD sufferer has become consumed with thoughts regarding the relationship.
+Familial relationships and job performance can suffer as the person experiencing ROCDhas become consumed with thoughts regarding the relationship.

 Relationship Obsessive-Compulsive Disorder Therapy Types

-Now that you know what ROCD symptoms look like, we'll move on to how to treat the symptoms and reduce the negative effects on your life.
+Now that you know what ROCD symptoms look like, we'll move on to treating the symptoms and reducing the negative effects on your life.
 Below are three therapy types that today's board-certified and licensed therapists are using to treat this new DSM-5 diagnosis.

 Cognitive-Behavioral Therapy (CBT)

-CBT is a form of behavior therapy that teaches clients to focus on identifying triggers of negative behavior and learning how to place new behaviors in their place.
+CBT is a form of behavior therapy that teaches clients to identify triggers of negative behavior and learn how to place new behaviors in their place.
 This brain-based therapy operates under the assumption that people behave negatively or positively in response to their perception of their environment.
 Therefore, according to the principles of cognitive-behavioral therapy, changing negative perceptions can also change (or eliminate) negative responses to the environment.